Sunscreen Resource Center

 What is the difference between chemical and physical sunscreens?

-Physical sunscreens work like a shield, sitting sit on the surface of your skin and deflecting the sun’s rays.
+Physical sunscreens work like a shield, sitting on the surface of your skin and deflecting the sun’s rays.
 They contain the active ingredients zinc oxide and/or titanium dioxide.
 Opt for this sunscreen if you have sensitive skin.
+However, they are more likely to leave a white “residue” on the skin unless you use a sunscreen that says “tinted” on the label.

-Dermatologists recommend using a sunscreen with an SPF of at least 30, which blocks 97 percent of the sun's UVB rays.
-Higher-number SPFs block slightly more of the sun's UVB rays, but no sunscreen can block 100 percent of the sun's UVB rays.
+Dermatologists recommend using a sunscreen with an SPF of at least 30, which blocks 97% of the sun's UVB rays.
+Higher-number SPFs block slightly more of the sun's UVB rays, but no sunscreen can block 100% of the sun's UVB rays.

 It is also important to remember that high-number SPFs last the same amount of time as low-number SPFs.
 A high-number SPF does not allow you to spend additional time outdoors without reapplication.
 Sunscreens should be reapplied approximately every two hours when outdoors, even on cloudy days, and after swimming or sweating, according to the directions on the bottle.